davidji99/terraform-provider-scaffolding/README.md

 }
 ```

-This provider is not compatible with terraform `v0.11.x`.
+This provider is not compatible with terraform `v0.12` and below.

 Development
 -----------